pebgroup/taxonomy_matcher/BIEN_taxonomy/BIEN_common_format_documentation.md

    + scrubbed_family
    + scrubbed_author

-Use e.g. the 7 column BIEN download (*all_bien_occurrences_7cols_rm_na.csv*, located on the linux server).
+Use e.g. the 7 column BIEN download (*all_bien_occurrences_7cols_rm_na.csv*,
+located on the linux server).
 We SQL-query the BIEN database via BIEN:::.BIEN_sql().

 ### GBIF
 The downloaded list obtained via rgbif::name_usage().
 The script transforms the list into a dataframe.

 ## Computational requirements
-Depends on the number of species you want to use, limiting factor is your machines memory.
-As a point of reference, running the complete BIEN download (161 215 173 lines) requires 128gb ram and takes ca 45 minutes.
+Depends on the number of species you want to process, limiting factor is memory.
+As a point of reference, running through 1,6 mio lines requires 128gb ram and takes ca 45 minutes.

 # Workflow BIEN

 ## Preparation
 1. Define your file names and read in the data
-2. Note: our download also includes additional columns with occurrence coordinates, therefore we are cleaning the data and exclude all occurrences with latitude values larger than 90 and longitudes absolute values larger than 180.
-3. create unique taxon identifier by combining *scrubbed_taxon_name_no_author* with *scrubbed_author*
+2. Create unique taxon identifier by combining *scrubbed_taxon_name_no_author* with *scrubbed_author*
-4. subset the data.
-We only need each unique taxon name once.
+3. Subset the data for unique taxon names and dispose of faulty coordinates
-5. Split *taxon_name_no_author* by space.
+4. Split *taxon_name_no_author* by space.
 Calculate length of the resulting elements for each species and store as *split_length*
-6. setup data frame to fill in results: *bien_input*.
+5. Setup data frame to fill in results: *bien_input*.
 Directly enter family, author, split length, and taxon_name_no_author
-7. Assign a unique ID to each taxon name
+6. Assign a unique ID to each taxon name
-8. Split *taxon_name_no_author* by space and store results in list *split_list*.
+7. Split *taxon_name_no_author* by space and store results in list *split_list*.
 Each list entry contains all character strings extracted from taxon names.

 ## Filling in the data frame
 The table in the beginning of each subsection shows the possible taxon format at this split length.

 #### Split length == 1
 Split length | Possible input | Rank assigned